 On Twitter, Help Scout champions their users by publicly celebrating customer success.
 Clearly, Help Scout customers aren't shy about sharing their love for the platform.

-In this example, Help Scout is building a deeper relationship with their customer with one-to-one words of affirmation.
+In this example, Help Scout builds a deeper relationship with their customer with one-to-one words of affirmation.

 Cultivating true evangelists should be a long-term goal of SaaS user onboarding, and self-serve help doesn't always suffice - high-touch activities like this help make it happen.

-Similarly, the first 90 days of onboarding are crucial (this is just an arbitrary number, but the point is, first impressions count).
+Similarly, the first 90 days of your SaaS onboarding process are crucial (this is just an arbitrary number, but the point is, first impressions count).

 To plan and implement an effective product onboarding experience, you can use this four-step process: